rperbichi/Startup/README.md

     - How to  center text and images.
     - How to acces images from GitHub.
     - GitHub repository link is under the "Contact Us" tab.

+# Simon Service Notes:

+    - When we use endpoints, we can use operation provided by the service we are wanting to use.
+    - We use fetch to return the value from the server.
+    - Service makes the application dynamic.
+    - Exchange data between applications and systems.